Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-Relative to Alaska, our data show that Anchorage's latest annual appreciation rate is lower than 50% of the other cities and towns in Alaska.
+Relative to Alaska, our data show that Anchorage's latest annual appreciation rate is higher than 90% of the other cities and towns in Alaska.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Anchorage differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Anchorage - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Anchorage real estate investment or home purchase decisions.